-What made the third act so great was what it manages to do.
-Everything that it set up, in the beginning, resulted in the last few episodes being what I could only describe as "2001: An Eva Odyssey."
-It took the ingenious vision of Kubrick's film and pushed beyond its ending point by introducing a prologue that saw the genesis of humanity as a species, and the exodus of a new stage of human evolution into a grander sentient being.
+What made the third act so great was beyond the theatrics, it was what it represented thematically.
+What it managed to set up, in the beginning, resulted in the last few episodes being what I could only describe as "2001: An Eva Odyssey."
+It took the ingenious vision of Kubrick's film and pushed beyond its ending point by introducing a prologue that saw with it the genesis of humanity as a species, and the exodus of a new stage of human evolution into a grander sentient being.
 It literally and figuratively showed our limited understanding when brought face to face with an advanced species.
 Where humanity saw a brutal, uncaring race of otherworldly creatures, in reality, it was humanity that was the uncultured simple-minded species incapable of comprehending something beyond our current intellect.
 It's like a 2D person trying to grasp the idea of a 3D object.
 This plot twist even paralleled the journey of Ryu Soma as well, which made it a multifaceted reveal that serviced both the narrative and the characters involved.
 It's an idea that could have easily crumbled under its own weight but manage to pull it off with such gravitas.
-And since Argento had already committed to making its content as grounded as possible, the potency of this reveal was amplified as a result.
+And since Argento had already committed to making its content as grounded as possible, the potency of this reveal was amplified even further.
 This isn't to say that Argento tackled the idea to the pedigree reached by Kubrick's magnum opus; far from it.
 But the fact that it even took the idea and ran with it was awe-inspiring within itself.
 It's honestly one of the most spectacular latter halves I've seen from any anime, period.

 But outside of this achievement, the show does have a significant plot hole that hurt it towards the end, and that was the involvement of Mr. X.